PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

-  However, even when this is the first time the bot is running, it will still query the server for the main configuration needed by the :ref:`Mail Borg Client Application` instance.
-The server will return a special `Host doesn't exist <../../../admin/mail_collector/mailhost/?q=host.not.exist>`_ configuration.
+  However, even when this is the first time the bot is running, it will still query the server for the main configuration needed by the `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ instance.
+The server will return a special
+  `Host doesn't exist <../../../admin/mail_collector/mailhost/?q=host.not.exist>`_ configuration.
 When this configuration is used, the bot information will be created on the server but without valid ``Site`` information.